Nullcone Threat Intelligence

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Flag a threat signature as a likely false positive,' specifying verb and resource.
-It distinguishes from sibling tools like report_detection or revoke_ioc by its voting mechanism.
+The description clearly states the action ('Flag a threat signature as a likely false positive') and specifies the resource (threat signature).
+It also explains the threshold behavior (20% agents vote triggers is_likely_fp flag), which distinguishes it from sibling tools like report_detection or revoke_ioc.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.